 Flying me and 75 other replacements, closer to the war, the USAF C-130 Hercules landed hard onto the too-short runway at the An Khe Army Airfield and quickly reversed thrust to keep from overshooting.

-Here in the Central Highlands of South Vietnam, was a sight to behold: The elite 1st Cavalry Division (Airmobile), headquarters for “The First Team,” boasting 16,000 men including Airborne, Ranger, Pathfinder and other specially trained Skytroopers; high-tech gun-ships and support helicopters numbered 434.
+Here in the Central Highlands of South Vietnam, was a sight to behold: The elite 1st Cavalry Division (Airmobile), headquarters for “The First Team,” boasting at least 16,000 men including Airborne, Ranger, Pathfinder and other specially trained Skytroopers; high-tech gun-ships and support helicopters numbered 434.

 Because of those expensive weapons-of-war-aircraft and other security concerns, Camp Radcliff,* (unlike most other large US bases in Vietnam) was off-limits to Vietnamese Nationals.
 That meant low-ranking GI’s like me, did the dirty work usually performed by indigenous Vietnamese.